-Schedule: In 2021, evaluate the City's ADU ARDU Ordinance adopted in AprilMay 17, 2022 and complete the update by 2022.
-Related Objectives: 2-3, 6.
+Schedule: ADU Ordinance adopted May 17, 2022Related Objectives: 2-3, 6.

 Program 3: Facilitate Development of Higher Density Housing

 The City has established minimum densities between 25 and 45 dwelling units to the acre as part of its Downtown Village Specific Plan (DVSP), also known as STA I. The City has adopted not only minimum densities at a high density level but it has also established development standards that facilitate higher densities, including reduced parking standards for the nearby transit services (trolley station and bus stops).
 The City's goal will be to achieve 150% of minimum densities within STA I.